GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radius.md

 It supports radius authentication, but does not provide radius accounting support.
 Radius accounting packets are simply ignored.

-## Installation
-Gluu Radius is an available component from version 4.0.
-During installation , while [running setup.py](../../installation-guide/install.md#run-setuppy), simply select `Y` when you are asked to install Gluu Radius.

-## Performance Considerations
+### Performance Considerations
 As mentioned above, Gluu Radius is based on the tinyradius java library.
 The library uses a single threaded, synchronous model to handle requests.
 This implies significant performance degradation when handling a large volume of requests, or long lived requests.
 To handle larger volumes, we recommend purchasing [Radiator](https://radiatorsoftware.com/products/radiator/) and using [our plugin](./gluu-radiator.md) for authentication.

+## Installation
+Gluu Radius is an available component from version 4.0.
+During installation , while [running setup.py](../../installation-guide/install.md#run-setuppy), simply select `Y` when you are asked to install Gluu Radius.

 ## Service
 Gluu Radius runs as a service from within the Linux container.
 Certain configuration settings will require a service restart.
 View the [Services Commands](../../operation/services.md) doc for commands for the OS in use.